Financial Inclusion

 - Better information and signposting for debtors to encourage self-care.

-- Digital e-learning, advice and guidance: Recognising the link need between digital inclusion and financial inclusion.
+- Digital e-learning, advice and guidance – recognising the link between digital inclusion and financial inclusion.

 7. Next Steps

-- Co-ordination and delivery of more joined-up, seamless, debt/benefits advice in Lincolnshire;
+- Resilience services (Co-ordination and delivery of more joined-up, seamless, debt/benefits advice services in Lincolnshire).

 - Seeking wider community and stakeholder views on financial inclusion matters.

-- Collection of data on how financial exclusion affects particular groups, followed by plans to tackle identified issues;
+- Collection of data on how financial exclusion affects groups, followed by plans to tackle identified issues.

-- Consideration of a financial inclusion conference to raise awareness, ensure co-ordinated actions leading to deliverable outcomes.
+- Consideration of the financial inclusion conference developing, to increase community engagement to raise awareness and ensure co-ordinated actions lead to deliverable outcomes.